Decathlon/vitamin-web/packages/sources/css/src/design-tokens/README.md

 You can see the different CSS Custom Properties [here](https://github.com/Decathlon/vitamin-web/tree/main/packages/sources/css/src/design-tokens/src).

+## Scss & Less outputs

+In addition to CSS Custom Properties output this package also provides design tokens as scss or less variables.
+See `.scss` and `.less` files within the `dist` folder.

 ## Base 10 support

 If your project uses the mathematical trick of basing the value of `1rem` equals `10px`, there is also an `index-base10` output within the `dist` folder of this package.